MichaelKazarian/wds/_posts/2020-12-12-improve-your-foreign-vocabulary-part2.markdown

 Don't learn too much from the start!
 If you try to learn too many words per time, you will lose to memorize them.
 Five or six words per day are well.
 After some practice, you can increase word numbers.

 ### New words learning with Word Dolphin
+The below technique works well for me:
-* First learning.
+* 1st learning.
 Memorize new words.
 This stage takes the most time.
-* Second learning.
+* 2nd learning.
 After 15-30 minutes.
-* Third learning.
+* 3rd learning.
 After 6-8 hours.
-* Fourth learning.
+* 4th learning.
 After 24 hours.

 If you have memorized all words properly, mark them learned.

-> **Be honest** Word Dolphin suggests you translate words.
+> **Be honest** Word Dolphin suggests you translate words to test your skills.
 For each translated word, you decide if the answer right or wrong.

 ***